 Religions have a tendency to exhibit an “us” vs. “them” mentality; spirituality tends to the notion that we are all one.
 Or perhaps another way to express this same idea is that religion tends to emphasize boundaries and spirituality tends to emphasize the transcending of boundaries.

 In this discussion, we also brought up the belief that in a healthy religious/spiritual tradition, spirituality informs religion and religions provides support for spiritual growth.
 There is a distinction between the two terms but they ideally belong together.
 In this regard, however, I think many institutionalized religions are no longer healthy.
-Many religions have either embraced or at least move toward literalism and fundamentalism.
+Many religions have either embraced or at least are moving in the direction of literalism and fundamentalism.
 In common usage we often speak of the difference between the spirit of the law and the letter of the law.
 Religious literalism seeks to understand and follow the letter of its texts; spirituality, as the word implies, to understand and follow the spirit.

 In his book, Hymns to an Unknown God, Sam Keen explores other aspects of this distinction between religion and spirituality.
 He writes: